Imamiyaebisu Station

 Imamiyaebisu Station (今宮戎駅, Imamiyaebisu-eki) is a railway station on the Nankai Kōya Line in Naniwa-ku, Osaka, Osaka Prefecture, Japan, operated by the private railway operator Nankai Electric Railway.

 Line

 Imamiyaebisu Station is served by the Nankai Kōya Line.
-It is numbered "NK02".
+It is designated "NK02".

 Layout

 Imamiyaebisu is an elevated station with one island platform serving the two easternmost tracks of the four-track right-of-way.
 Strictly speaking, it belongs to the Nankai Main Line, but only local Koya Line trains stop at this station.